loda-lang/loda-programs/programs/oeis/list0.md

 * [A082643](http://oeis.org/A082643) ([L12 program](A082643.asm)): a(n) = ceiling(n*(n+1/2)/2).
 * [A082644](http://oeis.org/A082644) ([L11 program](A082644.asm)): a(n) = floor(n*(n-1/2)/2).
 * [A082667](http://oeis.org/A082667) ([L06 program](A082667.asm)): a(n) = floor(2n/3) * ceiling(2n/3) / 2.
+* [A082679](http://oeis.org/A082679) ([L10 program](A082679.asm)): Number of Lego towers, one piece per floor, where every floor is perpendicular to the one below it (so we have a kind of 3-dimensional zigzag pattern).
 * [A082742](http://oeis.org/A082742) ([L09 program](A082742.asm)): Indices of occurrences of 2 in A004738.
 * [A082761](http://oeis.org/A082761) ([L08 program](A082761.asm)): Trinomial transform of the Fibonacci numbers (A000045).
 * [A082762](http://oeis.org/A082762) ([L10 program](A082762.asm)): Trinomial transform of Lucas numbers (A000032).